 Louis Kalff NX 109 Floor Lamp

-Materials: Black cast iron tripod base, painted with wrinkle paint.
-Black painted rod with brass decorations.
-Round white opal glass diffuser.
+Materials: Cast iron tripod base, painted with black wrinkle paint.
+Long black painted rod with brass decorations.
+Round diamond shaped white opal frosted glass diffuser.
 Round black painted aluminium lampshade, also painted with wrinkle paint.
-Bakelite sockets.
+4 Bakelite E27 sockets.

 Any type of light bulb can be used, not a specific one preferred.